GrannyProgramming/AzureMLOpsInProduction/README.md

     This will display a list of all workflows in your repository.

-2. **Run the Workflow**: 🏃‍♀️ Once you've identified the workflow you want to run, in our case the workflow will be called "task_aml_mlops_e2e" you can dispatch it using the following command:
+2. **Run the Workflow**: 🏃‍♀️ Once you've identified the workflow you want to run, in our case the workflow will be called "Azure ML Workflow" you can dispatch it using the following command:

     ```bash
     gh workflow run WORKFLOW_NAME.yml
     ```

-    Replace `WORKFLOW_NAME.yml` with the actual filename of your workflow i.e., "task_aml_mlops_e2e".
+    Replace `WORKFLOW_NAME.yml` with the actual filename of your workflow i.e., "Azure ML Workflow".

 3. **Check Workflow Status**: 📊 To check the status of your workflow, use: